-With all of this to think about, you’re probably thinking which publications are the right ones to add to your resume or CV?
+With all of this to think about, you’re probably thinking about which publications are the right ones to add to your resume or CV.

 For your curriculum vitae, note down anything that has authority in its field that has been or will soon be published.

 These could be: